 Running on hard surfaces

-It’s better for your body if you run on softer surfaces like grass or dirt when you’re just starting.
-You need support under your feet as you get used to moving with your legs, and soft surfaces provide this better than pavement or concrete.
-You’ll also increase your risk of injuries by running on hard surfaces if you’re not used to it yet.
+When you’re just starting, your body should run on softer surfaces like grass or dirt.
+It would be best to have support under your feet as you get used to moving with your legs, and smooth surfaces provide this better than pavement or concrete.
+You’ll also increase your risk of injuries by running on hard feelings if you’re not used to it yet.

 Running too fast